rundeck/rundeck/docs/en/manpages/man1/rd-jobs.1.md

 If no options to the list action are supplied, then all Jobs on the server are returned.

+If no `-p/--project` option is specified, and only one project exists, the single project is used.
+Otherwise the option is required.

 *Examples*

-List all jobs on the server:
+List all jobs on the server for the only project:

     rd-jobs

+List all jobs in the project "demo"

+    rd-jobs -p demo

 List only a single job by ID:

-    rd-jobs -i 123
+    rd-jobs -i 123 -p demo

 List a set of jobs by ID and store them in a XML file:

-    rd-jobs -i 1,23,4 --file out.xml
+    rd-jobs -i 1,23,4 --file out.xml -p demo

 List a set of jobs by ID and store them in a Yaml file:

-    rd-jobs -i 1,23,4 --file out.yaml --format yaml
+    rd-jobs -i 1,23,4 --file out.yaml --format yaml -p demo

-List all jobs in the project "demo"

-    rd-jobs -p demo

 Output from the command will list the job name, ID number in brackets, and the URL to view the Job in the server.